 "Over there," I replied, pointing to where Nate and Dexter were waiting with a couple of their other friends.
 Gabriel took my tray over and put it down on the table for me, then grinned at me again.

 "Aislinn," I replied, smiling at him as he turned and went to sit with his friends.

 "Ooooh, Gabe has his eye on the new girl," said Nate, raising one eyebrow.

 "No he doesn't!"
 I exclaimed, slapping him lightly on the arm.
 I could feel my face heating up and quickly looked down at my food.

 "Ash is going red!
 She likes him too!"

 "No I don't," I lied.
 "I've only just met the guy.
 And anyway, that guy Chase says he has a girlfriend."

-“Had a girlfriend, honey, past tense,” said Nate.
-“That ended this morning when he found out Jen had been sleeping with Chase.”
+"Had a girlfriend.
+Past tense," said Nate.
+"That ended this morning when he found out Jen had been fucking Chase."

-“Oh yeah, they were quite the couple,” said Dexter.
-“He was always spending money on her, she was always blathering on about her hair.
-He was always doing cute, romantic things for her, she was always blathering on about her clothes.
-It was a match made in heaven.”
+"Oh yeah, they were quite the couple," said Dexter.
+"He was always spending money on her, she was always blathering on about her hair.
+He was always doing cute, romantic things for her, she was always blathering on about her shoes.
+It was a match made in heaven."
 He rolled his eyes.
-“Personally though, I don't care about all the romantic stuff, Jen is hot.”
+"Personally though, I don't care about all the romance stuff, Jen is hot."

 "Oh shut up Dex, we all know you're sweet on Liv," said Nate.
 "Honestly, this boy is impossible."